Aish Baladi | Vegan Egyptian Flatbread

 Serving Suggestions

-A good Quinoa Tabbouleh on the side is a great refreshing idea to serve this rustic flatbread.
+A good Quinoa Tabbouleh on the side is a great refreshing idea to serve with this rustic flatbread.

-You could also make the Vegetarian shawarma from this Aish baladi Wrap.
+You could also make the Vegetarian shawarma from this Aish Baladi Wrap.

 If you made this recipe and liked it, give a star rating on the recipe card or let me know in the comments below.